-Men newly diagnosed with early prostate cancer often say they’d trade survival odds for a better quality of life with fewer treatment side effects.
+Men with early prostate cancer often say they’d trade survival odds for a better quality of life with fewer treatment side effects.

-A new study suggests examining how prostate cancer tumors change, and are expected to change, over time – called tumor evolution – can help determine how aggressive the cancer is and how it should be treated, according to a new study.
+Looking at how prostate cancer tumors change over time may help determine how aggressive the cancer is and how it should be treated, according to a new study.

 Cancer screening is less straightforward than it might seem.
 Screening isn’t routinely recommended for some cancers, and has confusing guidelines about others.

 Should men with intermediate-risk prostate cancer be offered active surveillance as a treatment?
-Here’s what new research shows.
+Learn what new research suggests.